periodtqween/alx-system_engineering-devops/0x00-shell_basics/README.md

-print the absolute pathname of the current working directory
+script that changes working directory to users home directory